Somali language: Vocabulary

-As noted by Somali historian Mohammed Nuuh Ali, the Somali language also incorporates various loanwords from Old Harari.
+As noted by the Somali historian Mohammed Nuuh Ali, Somali also incorporates various loanwords from Old Harari.

-As part of a broader governmental effort of linguistic purism in the Somali language, the past few decades have seen a push in Somalia toward replacement of loanwords in general with their Somali equivalents or neologisms.
+As part of a broader governmental effort of linguistic purism in Somali, the past few decades have seen a push in Somalia toward replacement of loanwords in general with their Somali equivalents or neologisms.
 To this end, the Supreme Revolutionary Council during its tenure officially prohibited the borrowing and use of English and Italian terms.

 Writing system

 The Osmanya writing script for Somali.

-Shaláw Sabaean writing, Sanaag (Photo: by Sada Mire, 2007).
+Shaláw Sabaean writing, Sanaag.
 Inscription dates between 900 BCE and 300 CE.

 Archaeological excavations and research in Somalia uncovered ancient inscriptions in a distinct writing system.
-In an 1878 report to the Royal Geographical Society of Great Britain, scientist Johann Maria Hildebrandt noted upon visiting the area that "we know from ancient authors that these districts, at present so desert, were formerly populous and civilised[...]
+In an 1878 report to the Royal Geographical Society of Great Britain, the scientist Johann Maria Hildebrandt noted upon visiting the area that "we know from ancient authors that these districts, at present so desert, were formerly populous and civilised[...]
 I also discovered ancient ruins and rock-inscriptions both in pictures and characters[...]
 These have hitherto not been deciphered."
 According to the 1974 report for Ministry of Information and National Guidance, this script represents the earliest written attestation of Somali.

-Much more recently, Somali archaeologist Sada Mire has published ancient inscriptions found throughout Somalia.
-As for much of Somali linguistic history the language was not widely used for literature, Dr. Mire's publications however prove that writing as a technology was not foreign nor scarce in the region.
+Much more recently, the Somali archaeologist Sada Mire has published ancient inscriptions found throughout Somalia.
+As for much of Somali linguistic history the language was not widely used for literature, Mire's publications however prove that writing as a technology was not foreign nor scarce in the region.
 These pieces of writing are from the Semitic Himyarite and Sabaean languages that were largely spoken in what is modern day Yemen —"there is an extensive and ancient relationship between the people and cultures of both sides of the Red Sea coast" Mire posits.
 Yet, while many more such ancient inscriptions are yet to be found or analyzed, many have been "bulldozed by developers, as the Ministry of Tourism could not buy the land or stop the destruction".